On the charged boson gas model as a theory of high Tc superconductivity: Superconductivity by bound electrons

-Consider a solid at absolute zero temperature and assume the inequality $E_t \leq E_0$ holds.
-If there are electrons in states with energies above $\frac{1}{2} E_t$, then they should bind pairwise to be in the apparently lower $\frac{1}{2} E_t$ energy state.
-That is, the following holds. \begin{quote} If the inequality $E_t \leq E_0$ holds, then there cannot be any electron in states higher than $\frac{1}{2}E_t$.
-Therefore the bound electron pairs {\it appear} as if they are electrons concentrated in one of the highest occupied states with the energy $\frac{1}{2} E_t$. \end{quote}
+Consider a solid at the absolute zero temperature and assume the inequality $E_t <E_0$ holds.
+If there are electrons in states with energies above $\frac{1}{2} E_t$, then it is energetically favorable for them to form pairwise a bound pair in a state with energy $E_t$.
+This means the following: \begin{quote} There can be no itinerant electron in a state with energy strictly above $\frac{1}{2} E_t$ and therefore the bound electrons appear to form the thin band with the highest energy $\frac{1}{2} E_t$. \end{quote}

-In what follows a band means a continuum of electron states regardless of whether occupied or not and regardless of its origin.
-This usage of the term appears widely applicable.
-For instance our terminology is not affected by the breakdown of conventional band theory in such systems as Mott insulators (\cite{10}).
+In what follows a band means a continuum of electron states regardless of whether occupied or not and regardless of its atomic origin.
+This usage of the term appears widely applicable in spite of the complexity of band structure revealed for instance by the breakdown of conventional band theory in such systems as Mott insulators (\cite{Anisimov}).

-Now assume that $\frac{1}{2} E_t$ is the same as the energy of an electron state in a partially filled band still keeping the assumption of zero temperature.
+Now assume that $\frac{1}{2} E_t$ is the same as the energy of an electron state in a partially filled band.
 Since the band is partially filled there are electrons with energies infinitesimally close to $\frac{1}{2} E_0$.
-If the inequality $E_t <E_0$ held, all of those electrons with energy $E$, $\frac{1}{2}E_t<E\leq E_0$, would have been bound pairwise and have fallen into a state with apparent energy $\frac{1}{2} E_t$.
-Thus the strict inequality is impossible and we must have $E_t \geq E_0$.
-However the inequality $E_t > E_0$ implies the bound electrons cannot exist in the solid.
-Therefore we conclude that the bound electrons exist in the solid if and only if $E_t =E_0$.
-In this case the bound electrons are not stable but in an equilibrium with the itinerant electrons with energy near $\frac{1}{2} E_0$.
+If the inequality $E_t <E_0$ held, all of those electrons would have been bound pairwise and have fallen into a state with apparent energy $\frac{1}{2} E_t$.
+Thus the strict inequality is impossible and we must have that $E_t =E_0$, assuming the bound electrons exist.
+In this case the bound electrons are not stable but in an equilibrium with the itinerant electrons in states with energy near $\frac{1}{2} E_0$.
+Also note that in this case there is a Fermi surface with the Fermi level $\frac{1}{2} E_0=\frac{1}{2} E_t$.